 The Company has adopted share ownership guidelines for non-employee directors equal to three (3) times their retainer, which are intended to align the long-term interests of Directors with those of its Shareholders.
-The applicable Guideline level of Company Share ownership is expected to be satisfied by each Participant within three (3) years after first becoming subject to these Guidelines.
-The value of the Participant's Share ownership requirement is based upon his or her then current annual retainer and the determination of whether a Participant meets the applicable Guidelines will be made in January of each year and will be based on the average closing price of the Common Shares on the NEO Exchange for the 20 trading days preceding and including December 31 of the prior calendar year.
-In the event of an increase in a Participant's base salary or annual retainer, he or she will have three (3) years from the time of the increase to acquire any additional Shares required to meet these Guidelines.
+The applicable guideline level of Company share ownership is expected to be satisfied by each participant within three (3) years after first becoming subject to these guidelines.
+The value of a director's share ownership requirement is based upon his or her then current annual retainer and the determination of whether the director meets the applicable guidelines will be made in January of each year and will be based on the average closing price of the Common Shares on the NEO Exchange for the 20 trading days preceding and including December 31 of the prior calendar year.
+In the event of an increase in a director's annual retainer, he or she will have three (3) years from the time of the increase to acquire any additional shares required to meet these guidelines.